 The first and second floor of the home are open for tours and special events.
 When you come to the Bloomfield’s, period furnishings from the mid 1800s through 1930s fill the home as well as artifacts and collections from Napoleon and Henry County’s history.

-Some objects of interest include original photos of downtown Napoleon, furniture from the Rettig family dating to the 1860s, and beautiful artwork from various local artists.
+Some objects of interest include original photos of downtown Napoleon, furniture from the Rettig family dating to the 1860s, and beautiful artwork from various local artists including Eldor Gathman.
 Larger collections include our textiles and clothing, fine china, silver, and military uniforms and personal affects.

 Located directly behind the main home is the Carriage House.
-This museum space was restored in 2009 and holds a large collection of Henry County artifacts including: an original store from McClure, Dr. Quinn’s medical equipment, and original artifacts from Henry County’s various court houses.
+This museum space was restored in 2009 and holds a large collection of Henry County artifacts.
+This museum space is currently closed for summer 2019 as we install our Prohibition exhibition coming this Fall 2019!